nongdaxiaofeng/CNNAthUbi/README.md

-# CNNAthUbi: ubiquitination site prediction model for Arabidopsis Thaliana
+# CNNAthUbi: ubiquitination site prediction for Arabidopsis Thaliana

 This is a project for predicting ubiquitination sites in Arabidopsis Thaliana using convolutional neural networks (CNNs).